- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Cultural dos and don’ts in Qatar

-Western bathing attire should only be worn at hotels or private beaches
+Do save Western bathing attire for pools at hotels or private beaches only

-When seated with a Qatari, expats should avoid showing the soles of their feet
+When seated with a Qatari, don't show the soles of feet

-Traditionally, the right hand is used for shaking hands and eating, even for left-handed people
+Do use the right hand when shaking hands and eating; this is traditional even for left-handed people

-As alcohol is forbidden for Muslims, expats should not expect to receive any at a Qatari-hosted function, and should not offer it to Muslims at their own events
+Don't expect to receive any alcohol at a Qatari-hosted function and don't offer it to Muslims at their events as alcohol is forbidden for Muslims

-Religious discussions should be treated gently.
-Proselytising is illegal, and attempting to convert someone of a different faith (especially a Qatari) can be punishable by deportation or even arrest.
+Do treat religious discussions gently.
+Proselytising is illegal, and attempting to convert someone of a different faith (especially a Qatari) is punishable.